vuejs/pinia/packages/docs/core-concepts/plugins.md

 // from the example above
 pinia.use(({ store }) => {
   store.hello = 'world'
-  // make sure your bundler handle this. webpack and vite should do it by default if (process.env.NODE_ENV === 'development') {
+  // make sure your bundler handles this. webpack and vite should do it by default if (process.env.NODE_ENV === 'development') {
     // add any keys you set on the store store._customProperties.add('hello')